Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 - One of the first issues to deal with is wrapping content.

-- You'll notice if you compress your window, your flex items dissapear.
+- You'll notice if you compress your window, your flex items disappear.

 - We can fix this with another simple addition to our flexbox rules.

-- Make the following changes and add the following code to you styleThree.css
+- Make the following changes and add the following code to your styleThree.css

 <pre><code class="language-css" data-noescape>
 .container {